The restaurants worth the trip in Kraków. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 Szara Gęś ★ 4.5

 Szara Gęś on Kraków's Rynek Główny runs a Polish carte in a Cloth Hall-facing dining room.
-The kitchen leans on Polish poultry and game; seasonal goose feature.
+Located in Stare Miasto.
+Kitchen leans polish-french.

 Signature: Roast goose with apple and red cabbage, Pierogi with venison